Chain algebras of finite distributive lattices: Introduction

 \section{Introduction}

 In this note we study toric algebras arising from maximal chains of finite distributive lattices.
 Toric rings defined by combinatorial objects is an emerging area of research, motivated by its thriving interplay between toric geometry, combinatorics, and commutative algebra.
 Edge rings of graphs (\cite[Section 5]{binomialideals}, \cite{OH_graph}, \cite{SVV}), base rings of matroids (\cite{Blasiak}, \cite{White}), Hibi rings of posets (\cite{Enesurvey}, \cite{hibioriginal}), and rings of stable set polytopes (\cite{MOS}) are some examples of such algebras.
-In the present paper we introduce a new class of algebras of this type, namely those defined by maximal chains of a finite distributive lattice.
+In the present paper we introduce a new class of algebras of this type, namely those defined by maximal chains of finite distributive lattices.

 Given a finite distributive lattice $L$, we identify its elements with variables in a polynomial ring over a field $K$.
 Each maximal chain of elements in $L$ is then associated with a monomial, and we let $K[\C_L]$ denote the \emph{chain algebra} generated by these monomials.
-When the lattice $L$ is planar, the set of maximal chains can itself be understood as a finite distributive lattice $L'$, and it turns out that the chain algebra $K[\C_L]$ is isomorphic to the Hibi ring $K[L']$.
-When $L$ is not planar, this connection is no longer present, which inspires further investigation of non-planar chain algebras.
+The goal is then to explore the properties of the chain algebra in connection to the combinatorial properties of $L$.
+When $L$ is planar it turns out that the algebra is isomorphic to a Hibi ring defined by an interval of Young's lattice.
+A connection to stable set polytopes enables us to draw conclusions in the general case, in particular it follows that chain algebras are normal and Cohen-Macaulay.
+Moreover, a neat formula for the dimension of a chain algebra is obtained.

 This paper is organised as follows.
-Section 1 reviews necessary background on lattices, Hibi rings, and sortable sets of monomials.
-In section 2 we introduce chain algebras, and in particular we compute their Krull dimension in \Cref{thm:dim}.
-Section 3 is dedicated to the study of chain algebras of planar lattices. \Cref{thm:mainplanar}, states that a chain algebra is a Hibi ring precisely when the lattice is planar, which also is equivalent to being generated by a sortable set of monomials.
-In addition, we discuss a combinatorial interpretation of the Hibert series of these algebras.
-Inspired by the connection to Hibi rings and sortable sets of monomials, we in section 4 take a detour and prove that Hibi relations always can be understood as sorting relations.
-Finally, section 5 explores chain algebras of non-planar lattices.
-We prove in \Cref{thm:deg_n_rel} that such algebras are never quadratic, and suggest two open problems for further research.
+Section~1 reviews necessary background on lattices, graphs, convex polytopes, Hibi rings, and sortable sets of monomials.

+In Section~2 we introduce the notion of a chain algebra $K[\C_L]$ of a finite distributive lattice $L$ and explain the connection of such algebras to stable set polytopes.
+Indeed, it is not hard to see that any chain algebra is the toric algebra of a specific face of the stable set polytope of the co-comparability graph of $L$.
+This implies normality and Cohen-Macaulayness of any chain algebra and allows to bound from above the degrees of minimal generators of its defining ideal.
+We also bound from below the maximal degree of a minimal generator of this ideal, and compute the Krull dimension of a chain algebra in terms of $L$.